Metro and High-Speed Train Tunnel Construction: Underground and Surface Wireless Monitoring

 As more tunneling projects are taking off across different continents, finding a solution to cover both underground and surface monitoring has become imperative.
 Considering the different engineering challenges, safety hazards and insurance regulations in tunneling projects, a wireless monitoring system based on Internet of Things (IoT) technology is the answer.

 Worldsensing organized a webinar for engineers, consultants, project managers and sensor manufacturers involved in tunneling projects who want to learn more on how wireless technology can address the specific needs of tunneling projects.
-The panel included the following industry experts:

 The main topics covered were: advantages and limitations of current methods used to monitor tunneling construction projects, benefits of automation, how monitoring is performed using different wireless methods, a detailed visual presentation of how IoT technology is used in tunnel construction, and the key considerations when choosing a monitoring solution.
 Case studies about IoT wireless monitoring in tunnel construction in Europe and the United States were also discussed.